-In order to send an R2T PDU, the iSCSI Layer at the target invokes Deleted: MUST the Get_Data Operational Primitive qualified with DataDescriptorOut which defines the I/O Buffer for receiving the SCSI Write data from the initiator.
+In order to send an R2T PDU, the iSCSI Layer at the target MUST invoke the Get_Data Operational Primitive qualified with DataDescriptorOut which defines the I/O Buffer for receiving the SCSI Write data from the initiator.
 See section 7.1 on the general requirements on the handling of iSCSI data-type PDUs.